-In this section we discuss some aspects of our spectral analysis which may potentially introduce fitting bias.
-The first aspect is the choice of leaving the Galactic absorption parameter NH{Gal} free to vary in each bin.
-It is a common choice in X-ray spectral fitting to freeze NH{Gal} to the value of Kalberla et al. (2005).
-However, given the high signal of our spectra, and the complex thermal structure in each bin, a fluctuation in NH{Gal} (which, we remind, is obtained from an HI map smoothed on a scale of ~ 1 deg) may bias one or both the temperature components of our model.
-To investigate the robustness of our strategy, we compare the best-fit values of NH{Gal} , averaged across the annuli in each cluster, with the value from Kalberla et al. (2005).
-As shown in Figure 5, the values are often consistent within 1σ , but a slight positive bias is observed with the best fit values being on average ~ 20% higher.
-We repeated our fit forcing NH{Gal} to be equal to the HI value, and found that our results do not change qualitatively, except in the remarkable case of 2A0335, as discussed in Section 3.
-However, in many cases the quality of the fit is significantly worse, and this is reflected in a systematic underestimation of the statistical error bars on the abundance values.
-The results presented in this work therefore are conservatively based on the fits obtained with free NH{Gal} .
+In this section, we discuss some aspects of our spectral analysis which may potentially introduce fitting bias.
+The first aspect is the choice of leaving the Galactic absorption parameter NHGal free to vary in each bin.
+It is a common choice in X-ray spectral fitting to freeze $NH{Gal}$ to the value of Kalberla et al. (2005).
+However, given the high signal of our spectra, and the complex thermal structure in each bin, a fluctuation in NHGal (which, we remind, is obtained from an H I map smoothed on a scale of 1 deg) may bias one or both the temperature components of our model.
+To investigate the robustness of our strategy, we compare the best-fitting values of $NH{Gal}$ , averaged across the annuli in each cluster, with the value from Kalberla et al. (2005).
+As shown in Fig. 5, the values are often consistent within $1\sigma$ , but a slight positive bias is observed with the best-fitting values being on average 20 per cent higher.
+We repeated our fit forcing NHGal to be equal to the H I value, and found that our results do not change qualitatively, except in the remarkable case of 2A0335, as discussed in Section 3.
+However, in many cases the quality of the fit is significantly worse, and this is reflected